Quick Verdict

 Pros

-• FSX Play simulator is best-in-class graphics
+• FSX Play simulator included (best-in-class graphics)

 • Built-in touchscreen for standalone range use